finitearth/promptolution/README.md

 - Anthropic: store token in anthropictoken.txt
 - DeepInfra (for Llama): store token in deepinfratoken.txt

-TODO: CREATE WHEEL FILES AND UPLOAD TO PIP

 Run experiments based on config via:

 ```